oxidizing/conformist/README.md

 Note that if decoding of a field fails, validation fails as well.
 Before a field is validated, it gets decoded.

+Since we are shadowing the list `[]`, dune warnings might fail compilation depending on the configuration.
+Suppress warning `-40` can help.

 ## Documentation

 The documentation for the latest released version can be found [here](https://oxidizing.github.io/conformist/conformist/Conformist/index.html).